Flag of Russia

 History of the Russian flag

 The tricolor first appeared in Russia about 350 years ago and has become a symbol of the country.
 The colors white, blue and red are of great importance in the Russian heraldic tradition.
 The first Russian warship, the Orel, was built in 1667-1668.
 Black, white and azure fabric was ordered to create the ship's banners.
 However, due to the uprising of Stepan Razin, the first Orel was burned down, so the exact appearance of the first tricolor is unknown.
 According to the most reliable version, the flag may have had a blue cross on a white and red background.
 During the reign of Tsar Peter the Great, the flag of the Moscow kingdom appeared, which was used during the tsar's first sea voyage in 1693.
 The ancient flag is kept in the museum and is the oldest of all surviving tricolors.
-It has a square shape and consists of white, blue, and red stripes, with a double-headed eagle with a red shield and St. George on its chest at the top.
+It consists of white, blue, and red stripes, with the image of a double-headed eagle with a red shield and St. George the Victorious on its chest in the center of the flag.

 In 1705, Peter the Great issued a decree requiring foreign merchant ships to fly the tricolor without the eagle.
-Warships flew the St. Andrew's flag.
 In the nineteenth century, the white, blue, and red flag was used on land.
-Russian pioneers often marked the newly discovered lands with memorial crosses, but in 1806, an expedition to South Sakhalin planted the St. Andrew's flag and tricolor on the shore.
+Russian pioneers often marked the newly discovered lands with memorial crosses, but in 1806, an expedition to South Sakhalin planted the tricolor on the shore.
 In 1858, Emperor Alexander II approved a new national flag consisting of black, yellow, and white horizontal stripes.
-However, this flag looked similar to the flag of the Austrian Empire and was not approved.
-The next emperor, Alexander III, brought back the Peter the Great tricolor, and the black, yellow, and white flag remained a symbol of the Romanov dynasty.
+However, this flag was similar to the flag of the Austrian Empire, so it was not adopted.
+The next emperor, Alexander III, returned to using the tricolor, and the black, yellow, and white flag remained a symbol of the Romanov dynasty.